gliptak/lecture-source-py/source/rst/mccall_model.rst

 we are going to use Numba to accelerate our code (see, in particular, the discussion of ``@jitclass`` in :doc:`our lecture on Numba <numba>`).

-The following helps Numba by providing some type information about the data we need.
+The following helps Numba by providing some types of information about the data we need.

 .. code-block:: python3